onnx/onnx/docs/Operators-ml.md

             [def files](/onnx/defs) via [this script](/onnx/defs/gen_doc.py).
             Do not modify directly and instead edit operator definitions.*

+For an operator input/output's differentiability, it can be differentiable,
+            non-differentiable, or undefined.
+If a variable's differentiability is not specified, that variable has undefined differentiability.

 * ai.onnx.ml
   * <a href="#ai.onnx.ml.ArrayFeatureExtractor">ai.onnx.ml.ArrayFeatureExtractor</a>
   * <a href="#ai.onnx.ml.Binarizer">ai.onnx.ml.Binarizer</a>